-- Is the child being sexually exploited during this day? - Do the parents appear to be aware and are they condoning the behaviour? - Are the pupil's peers making comments or suggestions as to where the pupil is? - Can the parent be contacted and made aware?
+- Is the child being sexually exploited during this day? - Is the child avoiding abusive behaviour from peers or staff on this day? - Do the parents appear to be aware and are they condoning the behaviour? - Are the pupil's peers making comments or suggestions as to where the pupil is? - Can the parent be contacted and made aware?

-Continuous missing days: Has the school been able to make contact with the parent?
+Continuous missing days: Has the school been able to make contact with the parent(s)?
 Is medical evidence being provided?
 Are siblings attending school (either our or local schools)?

-- Did we have any concerns about radicalisation, FGM, forced marriage, honour-based violence, sexual exploitation? - Have we had any concerns about physical or sexual abuse? - Does the parent have any known medical needs?
+- Did we have any concerns about radicalisation, FGM, forced marriage, honourbased violence, sexual exploitation? - · Have we had any concerns about physical or sexual abuse? - Does the parent have any known medical needs?
 Is the child safe?